 In areas where slip risk is known, the absence of mats, anti-slip treatments, or clear signage can strengthen the argument that the flooring contributed to the accident.

 When flooring contributes to a slip accident, liability often depends on whether the risk was predictable and whether reasonable steps were taken to minimise it.
 Flooring does not have to be defective to be a problem.
-It only has to be inappropriate, poorly installed, or badly maintained in the context where it is used.
+It only has to be inappropriate, poorly installed, or poorly maintained in the context in which it is used.

 When Flooring Does Not Automatically Mean Liability